-The Department of Teaching and Learning offers the Bachelor of Arts degree in elementary education and teaching licensure in elementary education.
-The department also offers teaching licensure at both the secondary and K-12 levels for students who are earning or have already completed the baccalaureate degree (teaching major or teaching minor) in one of the following state-approved content areas: Art, Biology, Business Education, Chemistry, Earth Science, Economics, English, English as a Second Language, French, General Science Broadfield, Geography, German, Government, Health and Human Performance, History, Latin, Library Media, Mathematics, Music, Physics, Psychology, Reading, Russian, Social Studies Broadfield, Sociology, Spanish, Special Education, and Theatre.
+The Department of Teaching and Learning offers the Bachelor of Arts degrees in Elementary Education (K-8) and Early Childhood Education (P-3).
+The department also offers coursework toward teaching licensure at both the secondary and K-12 levels for students who are earning or have already completed a baccalaureate degree in one of the following state-approved content areas: Art, Biology, Business Education, Chemistry, Earth Science, Economics, English, English as a Second Language, French, General Science Broadfield, Geography, German, Government, Health and Human Performance, History, Latin, Library Media, Mathematics, Music, Physics, Psychology, Reading, Russian, Social Studies Broadfield, Sociology, Spanish, Special Education, and Theatre.
 (See specific requirements for each in the following pages.)
-At the graduate level, the department offers master and doctoral degrees in Curriculum and Instruction.
-Programs across all degree levels are organized to foster the development of learning communities and incorporate three essential themes: integration of ideas; cooperative endeavors; and respect for diversity and individual worth.
+At the graduate level, the department offers master and doctoral degrees in Teaching and Learning, Education, and Curriculum and Instruction.
+Programs across all degree levels are organized to foster the development of learning communities and incorporate three essential themes: integration of ideas, cooperative endeavors, and respect for diversity and individual worth.
 For more information go to the Department of Teaching and Learning web site.

-The department offers the Master of Education (M.Ed.) in curriculum and instruction.
-Students select from one of the following options:
+The department offers a Master of Arts (M.A.) in Education and a Master of Education (M.Ed.) in Teaching and Learning.
+Students in the M.Ed. select from one of the following concentrations:

 early childhood education,